 Robert swerved left and right, nearly hitting several parked cars.
 A half block down the street, the old man fell off the bumper, slammed onto the pavement and rolled over several times.
 Robert didn’t seem to notice, or care.
 He kept going down the street in reverse with the hood still up.
 At the corner of Walnut Avenue, he stopped the car, got out, slammed the hood shut and drove off.

 We stayed there for maybe an hour, not saying anything.
 Finally, Mum stood up.
 “He’ll be passed out on the couch now,” she said without even looking at us, like this was something normal, and walked back into the house.
-We followed, but when she went into her bedroom and shut the door, we didn’t know what to do.
-We went to our room and just laid on our beds in the dark, too scared to say anything.
+We followed, but when she went into her bedroom and shut the door, we didn’t know what to do, so we went to our room and just laid on our beds in the dark, still too scared to speak.

 Sometime past midnight Robert climbed in the window and got into his bed without saying a word.
-I laid awake, staring at the ceiling and worried what would happen now.
-I didn’t know what time it was, but Robert asked of no one in particular, like it was something he’d been thinking about all night, “Why do you think Mum married the old man?”
+I laid awake for what seemed like forever, staring at the ceiling and worrying what would happen now.
+I didn’t know what time it was, but Robert asked of no one in particular, like it was something he’d been thinking about all night, “Why do you think Mum married Him?”